 - Lure woodchucks away from your garden by planting favored foods such as clover and alfalfa in another area.

-- Apply repellents such as hot pepper spray, dried blood, predator urine and talcum powder on plants to discourage woodchucks from feeding.
+- Apply repellents such as dried blood, predator urine, and talcum powder on plants to discourage woodchucks from feeding.
+Of course you'll need to carefully wash any produce you want to eat.